rajeshjaga/Webscraper/README.md

 If there is a price fall it will notify you through mail

 # Limitation:
-- For now its just barebonres it needs a computer or a devices for working
+- For now its just barebones it needs a computer or a devices for working
 - Not a standalone app
 - just works with google accounts